Skip to content

 Issuing Further Capital and Anti-Dilution Rights

 If you have investors coming on early in your startup’s life, you may want to guarantee your rights to issue further capital.
-On the other hand, investors may want to ensure that their level of control within the company is not diminished unilaterally over time.
+On the other hand, investors may want to make sure the company does not diminish their level of control without their agreement over time.
 So, you should prioritise addressing these competing needs.

 One option is to cover these details in a shareholders’ agreement.
-However, you want to ensure that your business plan and your relationship with members and directors are not impeded by your desire to issue capital via successive share subscription agreements.
+However, you should make sure that your business plan and your relationships with members and directors do not suffer because you want to issue capital through successive share subscription agreements.

 Instead, your collective corporate governance documents should facilitate the growth of the company in line with members’ wishes.